usgs/wdfn-blog/README.md

       * After a some harmless text warnings, the process will complete and a large `node_modules/` directory will have appeared.
 Cool.
    * Compile the blog assets by typine `npm run build`
       * A new directory called `static/` will have appeared.
 Great job.
+   * NOTE: This step is usually a one-time-only step, unless changes are made by you or someone else to code in this wdfn_theme directory.

 1. Download Hugo and place in path.
    * Visit [Hugo Releases](https://github.com/gohugoio/hugo/releases) and download the latest proper Windows 64-bit Zipfile.
 For example `hugo_0.89.2_Windows-64bit.zip` is the proper file to download as of this writing in November 2021.
 Later versions should continue to work, as well.
    * Unzip the contents of the Zipfile and move this folder to somewhere convenient and near your cloned repo, such as `D:\sandbox\`
    * Add this folder to your path by right clicking on "This PC" in Windows explorer, selecting properties, searching for "envionment variables" for your account, editing the PATH variable, and adding a new entry.
 Paste the Hugo path here.
-   * Confirm hugo works in the path by opening Git Bash and typing `hugo env` and confirming it reports the Hugo version.
+   * Confirm hugo works in the path by opening Git BASH terminal and typing `hugo env` and confirming it reports the Hugo version.

 **Now you are ready for development.
 A development cycle should look something like this:**

 1. Launch Hugo server
-   * Open Git BASH anduse the cd command to change directories to the wdfn-blog (*e.g.,* `cd /d/sandbox/github-user/wdfn-blog`)
+   * Open a Git BASH terminal and use change directories to the wdfn-blog (e.g., `cd /d/sandbox/github-user/wdfn-blog`)
    * Launch Hugo server by typing `hugo server --buildDrafts`
       * This will start a local web server.
       * If a firewall issue is raised, contact your I.T. department for an exception.